mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 Puting these results in context, 85% accuracy on a mean of 3.02 goals per game translates to about 0.5 goal per game error.
 Depending on tolerance for risk, we would not reccomend using this model for wagering or fantasy sports.
-Perhaps with additional data including lineups, injuries, and officials, and penalties the accuracy could be improved to an accceptable limit.
+Perhaps with additional data on injuries, officials, and penalties the accuracy could be improved to an accceptable limit.